 \section{Dimensions of Explainable Recommendation}

-Explainable recommendation research covers a wide range of techniques and algorithms, and can be realized in many different ways \citep{Nunes2017}.
-Inspired by existing taxonomies proposed in the literature on explainable recommendation \cite{Tintarev2007,Friedrich2011,Papadimitriou2012,Nunes2017,zhang2020explainable}, in this paper, we use four dimensions to classify explainable recommendation research: (1) explanation goal, (2) explanation scope, (3) explanation style, and (4) explanation format.
+Explainable recommendation research covers a wide range of techniques and algorithms, and can be realized in many different ways \cite{Nunes2017}.
+Inspired by existing taxonomies proposed in the literature on explainable recommendation \cite{Tintarev2007,Friedrich2011,Papadimitriou2012,Nunes2017,zhang2020explainable}, in this paper, we use four dimensions to classify explainable recommendation research: (1) explanation aim, (2) explanation scope, (3) explanation method, and (4) explanation format.